NCEAS/metacat/docs/user/metacat/source/install.rst

     sudo bash ./install_solr_service.sh solr-9.5.0.tgz -f

-    **Note: If you are upgrading Metacat fro
+    **Note: If you are installing Metacat v2.19.0, ``solr`` must be run under Java 1.8 during the upgrade as the v2.19.0's configuration file is incompatible with Java 17.

 3. Ensure the Solr defaults file is group writable: